Skip to content

 update(kernel, noise_variance)

-Updates the kernel and noise variance parameters of the SGP model.
+Update the kernel and noise variance used by the SGP model.

 Source code in sgptools/methods.py